nishantpandey4/Car-speed-calculation-using-RAFT-YOLO/README.md

 # RAFT
-The package was made for ENPM 673 final project by group 13.
 The package is based on https://github.com/princeton-vl/RAFT.
 # dependencies
 test2.yml file of the conda environment is provided.
 or